tamascsaba/jsconf-2024-presentation/slides/slides.md

 Did you know the grip strength of today’s average teenagers is weaker than that of women in the 1970s?

 So we became weaker and weaker time by time.
-But why the strength important:
+But what is the problem why it is so important:

 A 2020 study found that people with lower strength were 20% more likely to die prematurely.
 Strength improves balance, reduces injuries.
 Strength helps you to live a better quality life.

-Everything became easier.
-Earlier I had a lot of back problem, but after I started train it became much better.
+So overall everything became easier and you will be able to enjoy more your old ages.

  -->